 “And it shall come to pass in that day says the Lord GOD, that I will cause the sun to go down at noon, and I will darken the earth in the clear day.”
 (Amos 8:9)

-The second vision symbolizes the amazing and mighty rushing Winds of the Holy Spirit (Acts.
-2:2) In this case, the winds carried letters of the alphabet.
-This is symbolic of the Word of GOD.
-It is symbolic of the Holy Spirit opening my understanding of the Word in relation to the first vision.
+The wind in the second vision symbolizes the amazing and mighty rushing Wind of the Holy Spirit (Acts.
+2:2) In this case, the Wind carried letters of the alphabet and is symbolic of the Word of GOD.
+It is also symbolic of the Lord’s Spirit opening my understanding of the Word in relation to the first vision.
+(Jn.
+14:26; Lk.
+24:45) And with it, the call to make the vision known.

-This is yet another message posted on the subject of the rapture.
-It is a call for all sinners to repent and to accept GOD’s complete plan of salvation while time is still available.
+This is yet another message posted on the subject of the resurrection.
+I am hearing: “Heaven”.
+It is a call for all sinners everywhere to repent and to accept GOD’S complete plan of salvation while time is still available.
 And for Believers to be prepared and ready at all times.

 Keep the Faith,